 - lodgings, and shared houses

 - some houses converted into self-contained flats

 A single household is a group of people who are members of the same family, either living together as a couple or close relatives.

-Most students lets, professionals sharing, buildings containing bed-sits or non-self contained flats or indeed any other property with three or more unrelated tenants sharing facilities is likely to be an HMO.
+Most student lets, professionals sharing, buildings containing bed-sits or non-self contained flats, or any other property with three or more unrelated tenants sharing facilities is likely to be an HMO.

 HMO will have to meet the Council's standards, these include:

-If you propose to provide your residents with food (i.e. breakfasts etc) you will need to register as a food business establishment.
+If you propose to provide your residents with food (for example, breakfast) you will need to register as a food business establishment.
 Find out how to do this on our starting a food business webpage.

 HMO licenses will not be approved and issued for HMOs where food provision is proposed until food business establishment registration has been secured.